Dr Claudia Gabbioneta

 Her research explores the institutional, social and political facets of financial markets, with a particular emphasis on the role of corporate communication and the professions on these markets.
 She is also conducting research on corporate wrongdoing and professional misconduct.

-Her research has been published in leading journals, including Accounting, Organization and Society, the Long Range Planning, the Journal of Management Inquiry, and the Journal of Professions and Organization.
-She is currently co-editing two Special Issues, one in Human Relations (on "Inserting professionals and professional organizations in studies of wrongdoing: The nature, antecedents, and consequences of professional misconduct") and one in the Journal of Professions and Organization (on "Management, professional occupations and knowledge as a contested terrain").
+Her research has been published in leading journals, including Accounting, Organisation and Society, Human Relations, Work, Employment & Society, the Long Range Planning, the Journal of Management Inquiry, and the Journal of Professions and Organisation.
+She is currently co-editing two Special Issues, one in Human Relations (on "Inserting professionals and professional organisations in studies of wrongdoing: The nature, antecedents, and consequences of professional misconduct") and one in the Journal of Professions and Organisation (on "Management, professional occupations and knowledge as a contested terrain").

-Claudia is Senior Editor of Organization Studies, Associate Editor of Financial Reporting and sits in the Editorial Boards of the Journal of Management Studies and the Journal of Professions and Organization.
+Claudia is Senior Editor of Organisation Studies, Associate Editor of Financial Reporting and sits in the Editorial Boards of the Journal of Management Studies, the Journal of Professions and Organisation, and the Journal of Strategic Contracting and Negotiations.

 My main research interest can be broadly classified under the complementary areas of financial markets and professions.